 Princip fervently believed that Serbia, as the free part of the south Slavs, was obligated to help unify the southern Slavic peoples as an independent nation.
 This nationalist sentiment garnered support throughout the Balkans.

-Shortly thereafter, the young Princip came into contact with a group who would turn his ideas into actions: the Black Hand.
+Shortly thereafter, the young Princip came into contact with a group that would turn his ideas into actions: the Black Hand.

 Gavrilo Princip And The Black Hand Group